ayoubelhanchi/ayoubelhanchi.github.io/index.markdown

 [CV](files/CV.pdf) / [GitHub](https://github.com/Aelhanchi)

 # Projects
-+ *Memory Efficient Variance Reduced Optimization and Sampling for Deep Learning*
++ *Memory Efficient Variance Reduced Optimization and Sampling for Deep Learning.*
 <a href="files/project_pitch.pdf">pdf</a> \| <a href="https://github.com/Aelhanchi/torch_vr">code 1</a> \| <a href="https://github.com/Aelhanchi/torch_sample">code 2</a>
 + *SGD as a two step approximation to gradient flow.*
 <a href="files/Optimization.pdf">pdf</a>